 2. Tokenize customer card data

-Tokenization is a type of encryption.
-In online transactions, it is used to protect bank card data.
-For example, when you want to pay in a selected online store or pay a utility bill, enter your card number, expiration date, and CVV in the space provided.
+Tokenization is a type of encryption for secure storage of data.
+In online transactions, it is used to protect cardholder data.
+For example, when you want to pay in a selected online store or pay a utility bill, enter your credit card number, expiration date, and CVV in the space provided.
 At this point, you report information about the map to a third-party resource that can store it.
-Even worse, keeping information not well protected is bad for you and good for attackers.
+Even worse, keeping sensitive information not well protected is bad for you and good for attackers.

-But tokenization technology increases the security of payments in the Internet environment.
-It protects user data during online transactions, whether it is payment by card or smartphone.
+However, tokenization technology increases the number of secure digital payments in the Internet environment.
+It protects user data during online financial transactions, whether it is payment by card or smartphone.

 How To Implement Zero Trust Security: Practical Steps